bnm3k/ftp-nodejs/README.md

 Before proceeding further, I decided to check out what this `readline` module is all about.
 Turns out [`readline`](https://nodejs.org/api/readline.html) is part of node.js's standard library.
 For starters, turns out I could do away with the initial fix (the setInterval, clearInterval voodoo) and just attach a SIGINT listener directly on the `readline` instance instead of on `process`.
 Moreover, `readline`'s simplicity and minimalism meant I had more freedom to structure my code as I pleased.
 At that point, the client CLI code wasn't too large so I opted to switch from `inquirer` and do a full rewrite instead.

 ### 4. Implementing Client-side commands

+Typically, an FTP client provides two main sets of commands: those dealing with files on the client and those dealing with files on the server.
+There is an intersection of these two sets: commands dealing with transferring files to and from the server but we'll get to those later.

+After settling on building the CLI with `readline` as the foundation, the next step was to implement the commands.
+The most straightforward commands to implement at that point were the client-side commands, namely:

+* `!pwd`: prints the current directory on the client's machine

+* `!cd`: changes the working directory (again, on the client's machine)

+* `!ls`: list the directory's contents (client's machine)

+* `quit`: quits

+Implementing these commands involved getting really really familiar with the `fs` and `path` module in node.js.
+Their implementation is in the `utils/clientCmds.js` file.
+It's worth noting that parsing ftp commands and arguments from the user is rather easy, a simple `split(/\s+/)` does the trick.
+As its name states, the function `handleInput` in the main file handles the CLI input and delegates to the appropriate functions.

 ### 5. Setting up the Server